orppst/guide/docs/Observer/Creating Proposals/adding-technical-goals.md

 ![new technical goals form](polaris-tech-goals-new.png)

-The values can be freely entered but the units are selected via a drop-down menu.
-These values are what you would like the observation to achieve, and are not necessarily strict requirements.
+The field values can be freely entered but the units are selected via a drop-down menu.
+These values are what you would like the observation to achieve rather than strict requirements.
 The _Performance Parameters_ are the minimum amount of information required to _Save_ a **Technical Goal**.

-For now, we ignore the _Spectral Window_ aspect of a **Technical Goal**, to be revisited later.
+**Spectral Windows** are optional but if provided consist of a _start_ and _end_ frequency defining the range of the EM-spectrum you are interested in, the _resolution_ of that range, a _polarization_ option, and whether the frequency of the range is a _sky frequency_.
+The _Spectral point_ of the _Performance Parameters_ should be related to this range.

 After clicking _Save_ you will be brought back to the technical goals summary page, which should now display your newly added **Technical Goal**.